RelayMiner Config

 If these do not match, the behavior is non-deterministic and could result in a variety of errors such as bad QoS, incorrect proxying, burning of the actor, etc...

-Assuming that the on-chain endpoints 1 and 2 have different hosts
+Assuming that the onchain endpoints 1 and 2 have different hosts

 Usageβ

-flag that points to a configuration
+The RelayMiner start command accepts a --config flag that points to a configuration

-poktrolld relayminer --config ./relayminer_config.yaml --keyring-backend test
+pocketd relayminer --config ./relayminer_config.yaml --keyring-backend test

 Structureβ

-configuration file is a yaml
+The RelayMiner configuration file is a yaml file that contains global options

-specific sections and configurations.
+and supplier specific sections and configurations.

 Global optionsβ